-Due to the continued risk of data breaches, attacks from advanced persistent threats and ransomware that is specifically targeting research and higher education institutions, we are mandating that FireEye be installed on all University-owned computers (that is, endpoints and servers).
+Due to the continued risk of data breaches, attacks from advanced persistent threats and ransomware that is specifically targeting research and higher education institutions, we are mandating that Crowdstrike be installed on all University-owned computers (that is, endpoints and servers).

 No. At this time we are only licensed for University-owned computers.

-FireEye searches for the following:
+Crowdstrike searches for the following:

 No. You will experience no difference when accessing your computer and files, searching online or conducting your research.